IF you were planning to get on the grog at Jim Jordan’s pub, you chose the wrong bar.

 Appearing before the Casino quarterly licensing court in 1924, the police inspector asked if the Tabulam Hotel was kept in a cleanly state, and was well run.
 Before the inspector could finish, the magistrate quipped: “There’s no necessity for the question; he has a world-wide reputation in that direction.
 It is the only known hotel where you can’t get four drinks.
 And he is to be complimented on that.”

-Jim was still host of the pub when he died at the age of 76 in 1925.
+Jim died while host of the Tabulam pub at the age of 76 in 1925.

 Would you like to make a small donation towards the publication of The Time Gents website?
 If you would like to support my work, you can leave a $2.50 donation here with your credit card, or you can increase the amount after clicking or tapping into the icon below.
 Your generous patronage of my work and research, however small it appears to you, will greatly help me with my continuing costs and research.